 - Store fruits and veggies in plastic bags – it’s OK to use the ones from the store.

-If you or a loved one has been sickened as a result of a consuming a contaminated or recalled product, contact Jacoby & Meyers for a free case evaluation today.
+If you or a loved one has been sickened as a result of a consuming a contaminated or recalled product and require an experienced product liability lawyer, contact Jacoby & Meyers for a free case evaluation today.